DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

     :align: center
 |

-* When defining the points for generating the bag file, the operator should start by selecting the first bottom right corner point as the first waypoint, then set points as a “Z” shape towards the upper left corner.
+* When defining the points for generating the bag file, you should start by selecting the first bottom right corner point as the first waypoint, then set points as a “Z” shape towards the upper left corner.
 * When defining the 12 waypoints for the bag file, the z value relative to the plane should be as close to 0 as possible.
 If 0 is not able to reach, then keep the z value relative to the plane always the same number for all the waypoints.
 Then make sure to keep RX and RY equals 0 for all waypoints.
-* For the twelve waypoints set up, the operator can follow the steps as shown below:
+* For the twelve waypoints set up, you can follow the steps as shown below:

   .. image::  2D_Cali/2D_Calibration_Image/Capture2.png
     :width: 100%